7 Reasons to Visit Fort Lauderdale, Florida’s Gay Capital

 7. There’s always a party

-For other resources and calendars, check out the Greater Fort Lauderdale Convention & Visitors Bureau’s Hello Sunny LGBT travel website, the South Florida Gay News website or the Wilton Manors Gazette Facebook page.
+For other resources and calendars, check out the Greater Fort Lauderdale Convention & Visitors Bureau’s Hello Sunny LGBTQ travel website, the South Florida Gay News website or the Wilton Manors Gazette Facebook page.